WardZid/SmartBuy/README.md

 # SmartBuy
-Supermarket System
+## Supermarket System

-Built by:
+- Built by:
-  Ward Zidani
+  - Ward Zidani
-  Yara Mazareeb
+  - Yara Mazareeb

 SmartBuy was made as a final project for our Software Practical Engineering degree (הנדסאים) at Ort Braude College.

-This project is divided into 4 parts:
+#### This project is divided into 4 parts:
-  The Management Desktop Application
+1. The Management Desktop Application
-  The Customer Android Application
+2. The Customer Android Application
-  The Server
+3. The Server
-  The SQL Database
+4. The SQL Database

-Technical Overview:<br/>
+#### Technical Overview:
-  Desktop App:
+- Desktop App:
-    JAVA
+  - JAVA
-    JDBC
+  - JDBC
-    Swing
+  - Swing
-    Jgoodies Forms
+  - Jgoodies Forms
-  Android App:
+- Android App:
-    Android Java
+  - Android Java
-    XML
+  - XML
-    Maven
+  - Maven
-    Retrofit
+  - Retrofit
-    JSON
+  - JSON
-    GSON
+  - GSON
-  Server:
+- Server:
-    NodeJS
+  - NodeJS
-    Javascript
+  - Javascript
-    ExpressJS
+  - ExpressJS
-    MySQL
+  - MySQL
-    Crypto
+  - Crypto
-  Database:
+- Database:
-    MySQL
+  - MySQL

-The Desktop Management Console:
+- The Desktop Management Console:
-  Allows two types of managers:
+  - Allows two types of managers:
-    General Manager:
+    1. General Manager:
-      Can employ new managers (of both kinds) and workers.
+      - Can employ new managers (of both kinds) and workers.
-      Can add, edit, delete products in the database.
+      - Can add, edit, delete products in the database
-    Shift Manager:
+    2. Shift Manager:
-      Can insert workers into shifts.
+      - Can insert workers into shifts.
-      Can recieve and manage orders made to the supermarket.
+      - Can recieve and manage orders made to the supermarket.

 The Customer Android Application:
   Only one type of Customer.